GCC 3-day Baku wedding: 150-guest Khaleeji signature

 - Per-couple all-in pricing on the public site.
 The 100-guest version and the 250-guest version have materially different per-pax economics; we quote against a confirmed guest list and an anchor-property choice.

 - Religious officiant booking.
 We do not select the imam or family qari for the ceremony.
 The family books their religious leader; we coordinate the schedule, the prayer-room setup, and the recording arrangement.
+The nikah a visiting imam conducts in Baku is religious, not a civil registration: legal registration requires home-country paperwork and is handled in the couple's home country.

 - Family-invitation list.
 We do not advise on who to invite.
 We set capacity, the family sets the guest list, and we work the manifest back to seating.